 - Recognize that a defense that presumes a relativistic context, through which the shape is “interpreted” as a sphere, will violate Statement 13 resulting in the proof’s failure

 This discussion does not:

 - Address the experimental evidence regarding relativity theory

 - Explain how relativity can be wrong and still provide useful answers, and

 - Provide an alternative that matches or exceeds the performance of relativity

 I discuss these areas throughout the site.
 They are also summarized in a short 5–minute poster presentation that I delivered in Feb 2019 at the Georgia Institute of Technology.

-Steven B. Bryant is a futurist, researcher, and author who investigates the innovative application and strategic implications of science and technology on society and business.
-He is also a computer science graduate student at the Georgia Institute of Technology where he is specializing in machine learning and interactive intelligence.
+Steven B. Bryant is a researcher and author who investigates the innovative application and strategic implications of science and technology on society and business.
+He holds a Master of Science in Computer Science from the Georgia Institute of Technology where he specialized in machine learning and interactive intelligence.
+He also holds an MBA from the University of San Diego.
 Steven is the author of DISRUPTIVE: Rewriting the rules of physics, which is a thought–provoking book that shows where relativity fails and introduces Modern Mechanics, a unified model of motion that fundamentally changes how we view modern physics.
 DISRUPTIVE is available at Amazon.com, BarnesAndNoble.com, and other booksellers!